philiplb/Valdi/docs/html/0.10.0/_sources/manual/validators.txt

 **Parameters**

 * sub value: the value which must be within the value to validate
-* case sensitive: boolean value indicating whether the comparsion should be case sensitive; optional, defaults to true
+* case sensitive: boolean value indicating whether the comparision should be case sensitive; optional, defaults to true

 ^^^^^